loutouk/Risk/backend/README.md

 You can configure the satic analysis parameters in the pom.xml

-## Unit testing with JUnit
+## Auto-generated unit tests with JUnit and EvoSuit

-The unit tests can be found in the test folder
+EvoSuite is a tool that automatically generates unit tests for Java software.
+EvoSuite uses an evolutionary algorithm to generate JUnit tests.
+The EvoSuite Maven plugin provides the following generate goal used to generate test cases with EvoSuite.
+Tests will be generated for all classes in all submodules.
+EvoSuite creates the tests in the `.evosuite` folder.

+`mvn compile evosuite:generate`

 ## Unit testing coverage with Cobertura